Table of Contents

 The diagnosis is based on the identification of the reddish-brown lesions combined with the corresponding scaling.
 Other symptoms are generally absent.
 Psoriasis, papulosis, and syphilis should be considered as differential diagnoses.

 Pityriasis lichenoides chronica usually resolves on its own.
-As an accompanying measure—or when complications arise—a carefully dosed ultraviolet B phototherapy and corticosteroids may be used.
+As an accompanying measure—or when complications arise—carefully dosed ultraviolet B phototherapy and corticosteroids may be used.

 Pityriasis rubra pilaris